-Every reference to an officer (e.g., "CEO," "President of the Medical Staff," "Service Chief," etc.) in the Rules and Regulations, shall mean the officer "or the officer's designee" and shall allow a designee to be substituted for the officer, unless otherwise provided.
+Every reference to an officer (e.g., "CEO," "Chief of Staff," "Director of Medicine," "Director of Surgery," etc.) in the Rules and Regulations, shall mean the officer "or the officer's designee" and shall allow a designee to be substituted for the officer, unless otherwise provided.